palanglois/icpSparse/README.md

 Notice that you should always specify if you want to use the point-to-plane variant (`-pl`) or the point-to-point variant (`-po`).

+## Experiments ##

+There is a python script in the [experiments directory](https://github.com/palanglois/icpSparse/tree/master/experiments) in order to reproduce the results presented in the report.

 ## Reference ##

 Bouaziz, Sofien, Andrea Tagliasacchi, et Mark Pauly. « Sparse Iterative Closest Point ».
 In Proceedings of the Eleventh Eurographics/ACMSIGGRAPH Symposium on Geometry Processing, 113–123.
 SGP ’13.
 Aire-la-Ville, Switzerland, Switzerland: Eurographics Association, 2013. doi:10.1111/cgf.12178.